Highly secure encryptor for SWIFT payments

 It was used for generating new truely random key

-variables for each new SWIFT transaction.
+variables for each new SWIFT message.
 This board also holds the final

 stage in tamper protection: a